 Development and production of pandemic response products that are less expensive, easier to store and administer and just as effective.
 Such products are essential for countries that do not have the capacity to purchase, store or administer more expensive and complex products.
 Limiting discussions of equity to the question of equitable access to pandemic response products is short sighted.
 There are many other concrete and critical measures that can help to address inequities in pandemic preparedness by addressing the drivers of disease outbreaks and their differentiated impacts.

-Equitable access to information: This includes domestic obligations to create early warning/early action systems for their populations.
+Equitable access to information: This includes domestic obligations to create early warning/ early action systems for their populations.
 Equitable access to domestic health and social protection services: This must include: guaranteeing rights to basic health countermeasures and social safety nets, regardless of legal status; strengthening social protection systems before a crisis occurs, including through joint vulnerability assessments; and increasing local access to health services through community health systems.

-Equitable and needs-based access to humanitarian assistance: This should include reducing the use of earmarked humanitarian funding to allow for more flexible, needs-based assistance across countries and time.
+Equitable and needs-based access to humanitarian assistance: This should include reducing the use of earmarked humanitarian funding to allow for more flexible, needs-based acsistance across countries and time.
 Such flexibility is essential because of the considerable variations in how disease outbreaks evolve.

-Greater emphasis on multi-hazard prevention (primary, secondary and tertiary) and preparedness: This will help to mitigate or avoid the impacts that epidemics and pandemics have on the most vulnerable.
+Greater emphasis on multi-hazard prevention (primary, secondary and tertiary) and preparedness: This will help to mitigate or avoid the impacts that epidemics and pandemics preparedness: This will help to mitigate or avoid the impacts that epidemics and pandemics have on the most vulnerable.
 It will also address the possibility of compounded shocks and stresses, such as economic or social shocks, earthquakes, weather- and climate-related events, and conflicts.